GfSE/SAF-Specification/viewpoints/Physical-Context-Definition-Viewpoint.md

 The Physical Context Definition Viewpoint identifies the different context the system is used in, along with the associated external entities sharing a physical interface with the system.
 For each context the applicable environmental conditions may be defined.
 The physical context helps in discovering the Interface Requirements needed to integrate a system into its environment in a specific context.
 Note: For each candidate system architecture, the physical context Viewpoint is elaborated forming the baseline for the later assessment of the different system architecture solutions.
 ## Applicability
-The Physical Context Definition Viewpoint supports the “Architecture Definition Process” activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.4].
+The Physical Context Definition Viewpoint supports the “System Architecture Definition Process” activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 2.3.5.4]. and contributes to the artifacts "System Architecture Description" and "System Interface Definition".

 The Viewpoint is used to define context, boundaries, and external interactions of the SOI in the physical domain.
-Note: Only those external entities are identified that share a physical interface.
-Other entities connected via a network are subject of the logical system context.

 ## Stakeholder
 * [Acquirer](../stakeholders.md#Acquirer)
 * [Customer](../stakeholders.md#Customer)